BlackStar8107/AxiomBSF/README.md

  - A boatload of settings
  - And more!

-This version is community driven and partially independent to the original version.
+This version is community driven and independent of the original version.